 What was it like working alongside the cast and crew, and had you worked with any of them previously?

-I had not worked with anyone previously on any projects with anyone going into Status Update.
+I had not worked with anyone previously on any projects before going into Status Update.
 But after the filming, I knew I had created some lifelong friendships.
 We really bonded as a cast and I think that shows in the movie.
 I still keep in touch with a few of the cast today and have gone on to work on other projects with them.
 Projects where I’ve created friends are my favourite ones to work on, so Status Update will always be a special project to me.

-Who is Prince Micah in The Magicians?
+Who is your character Prince Micah in The Magicians?

 Prince Micah is from the Tribe of the Floating Mountain that is no longer floating.
 He comes to Fillory to have a royal wedding with Margo.
 He’s basically part of this arranged marriage with Margo.
 But instead of being one of those awkward arranged marriages, the two really get along – but not for a long time.
 Prince Micah is noble, kind and all the things you’d look for in a Prince.
 It was my chance to be a Disney Prince as an actor, so I really enjoyed coming onto The Magicians for this role.